viniciusban/viniciusban.github.io/resume.md

 Startup for entertainment sector.

-Developing multimedia kiosk that interacts with QR code, store videos, upload them to a Youtube channel and tweet when finished.
+Developing a multimedia kiosk that interacts with QR code, store videos, upload them to a Youtube channel and tweet when finished.
 Technologies: Python, Web2py, shell script, SQLite, Youtube API, Twitter API.

 Leading a team with 3 developers, establishing standards and working methods, introducing agile methods, gathering requirements and defining system architecture.